dnlbrkc/social_learning/README.md

 ### Social learning strategies modify the effect of network structure on group performance
-This package contains code used for the simulations in [Barkoczi & Galesic (2016)](http://arxiv.org/pdf/1606.00753.pdf)
+This package contains code used for the simulations in [Barkoczi & Galesic (2016)](http://www.nature.com/articles/ncomms13109)

 This directory contains the following files and folders:

 Folder | Description
 --- | -----
-`landscapes` | Folder containing code for generating fitness landsacpes `networks` | Folder containing code for generating social networks `results` | Folder containing all results
+`landscapes` | Contains code for generating fitness landscapes `networks` | Contains code for generating social networks `results` | Contains all results

 File| Description